 Well, are there cases of PDO nose thread lifts gone wrong?
 Here are some ten reasons before going for one:

 The thickness and length of the nose thread do indeed determine whether a nose thread lift can go wrong.
 A thin thread is good enough for the threads to expand and slide through the skin, but it is also strong enough not to break as it is pulled through the skin.

 However, if the thread size is too thin, it will break as it is pulled through the skin.
 If the thread size is too large, it will not fully lift.
-But given that people differ in the look of their nose, a good plastic surgeon chooses the best thread size for every patient.
+But given that people differ in the look of their noses, a good plastic surgeon chooses the best thread size for every patient.

 For instance, the more pressure and pain, and the thinner and shorter the thread, the more likely the lift will go wrong.
 Many people mistakenly believe that the thicker the thread, the more pressure and pain it will cause.

 This is not necessarily true, considering that plastic surgeons can use thicker threads on areas with less-sensitive skin or thicker skin, such as on the neck.
 To ensure a successful nose thread lift, it’s best to consider this method.

 2. What type of thread is used?

 It is essential to know the thread used for nose thread lifting surgery.
 This kind of thread will indeed determine whether surgery will go wrong.

 There are three variants of threads used in nose threading.
 Most dealers in threading use PDO, Poly L Lactic Acid (PLLA), and Polycaprolactone (PCL) threads.

 The threads are made with cogs or barbs, which enable them to peg on the skin, which stimulates the nose’s lifting.